-Tree planting schemes have always been popular, but never more so than today.
-There is a long, painful history of bad tree plantation projects mainly in the Global South, but also in the North, where tree planting projects have caused deforestation and social misery, as well as increased climate change.
+Tree planting schemes have always been popular, but never more so than today, where they are frequently promoted as a proposed solution to the climate crisis.
+There is a long, painful history of bad tree plantation projects, mainly in the Global South but also in the North, where tree planting projects have caused deforestation and social misery, as well as increased climate change.
 This FAQ explains some of these issues.

 Can tree planting solve climate change?